Dasharo/docs/docs/unified-test-documentation/dasharo-security/20F-me-neuter.md

 1. Proceed with the
     [Generic test setup: OS boot from disk](../../generic-test-setup#os-boot-from-disk).

-## MNE001.001 ME disable option is available and has the correct default state
+## MNE001.001 Intel ME mode option is available and has the correct default state

 **Test description**

-This test aims to verify that the DME HAP disable state after flashing the platform with the Dasharo firmware is correct.
+This test aims to verify that the `Intel ME mode` state after flashing the platform with the Dasharo firmware is correct.

 **Test configuration data**